Donnie Dacus

 James O. "Donnie" Dacus (born October 12, 1951) is an American guitarist, vocalist, actor, songwriter, and producer.
 He has been a member of the rock bands Chicago and Badfinger.

 Early life

 Dacus grew up in Cleburne, Texas.
 By the age of 14, he was teaching guitar in the local music store and playing with a local band he organized called The Chantels.
 Eventually, the band changed its name to The Shux and won the Battle of the Bands in Dallas, Texas.
 Dacus was subsequently managed by the Beard Brothers out of Fort Worth, Texas.
 Dacus received his big break when he was discovered by the band The Yellow Payges in 1968 during a concert with Buffalo Springfield and The Beach Boys.

 Career

 Dacus has contributed to a number of artists' albums that went Gold, Platinum, and Multi-platinum as a singer, songwriter, and guitarist.

-Dacus’ background vocals may be heard on Billy Joel's "My Life".
+Prior to his breakthrough with Chicago, Dacus starred as Woof Dachshund in the film version of Hair, co-starring Treat Williams, Beverly D'Angelo, Annie Golden, and John Savage, and directed by Academy Award winner Miloš Forman.
+Hair opened the Cannes Film Festival in 1979 and was nominated for two Golden Globe Awards and was a box office success.
+Dacus' parts were filmed in late 1977.

+Dacus was hired by Chicago in April 1978 a few months after the death of founding member, guitarist/vocalist Terry Kath.
+The first album he appeared on was Hot Streets, which went to No. 12 and became platinum.
+He also was in the lineup for Chicago 13.
+After the 1979 tour in support of Chicago 13, he was released from the band without an announcement, but a variety of sources state that it just wasn't a good personality & musical fit and they had differing opinions on career direction.
+It was the start of a period of personnel changes for Chicago.